averyfrick/Final-Project/README.md

 ```
 ### 11. Obesity Prevalence and Overall Science ACT Score per State
-This histogram look at just the Science score of the ACT.
+This histogram looks at the Science score of the ACT.
+Connecticut, Massachusetts, and New Hampshire have the highest Science ACT scores.

 ```
 ggplot(sci_obs, aes(x = State, y = Science, fill = Obesity_Prev)) +